Homes, Syria |

 Hamas, like Hizballah, are expert at driving the media agenda.
 Both will always have people ready to give interviews condemning Israeli forces for war crimes.
 They are adept at staging and distorting incidents.

-The IDF faces a challenge that we British do not have to face to the same extent.
-It is the automatic, Pavlovian presumption by many in the international media, and international human rights groups, that the IDF are in the wrong, that they are abusing human rights.
 The truth is that the IDF took extraordinary measures to give Gaza civilians notice of targeted areas, dropping over 2 million leaflets, and making over 100,000 phone calls.
 Many missions that could have taken out Hamas military capability were aborted to prevent civilian casualties.
 During the conflict, the IDF allowed huge amounts of humanitarian aid into Gaza.
 To deliver aid virtually into your enemy's hands is, to the military tactician, normally quite unthinkable.
 But the IDF took on those risks.

 Despite all of this, of course innocent civilians were killed.
 War is chaos and full of mistakes.
 There have been mistakes by the British, American and other forces in Afghanistan and in Iraq, many of which can be put down to human error.
 But mistakes are not war crimes.